alanchrt/dotfiles/README.md

 ### Configure credentials

-There are a few logins that might be worth setting up right off the bat if needed.
+There are a few local settings and credentials that might be worth setting up right off the bat if needed.

 ##### AWS